A Brief History of the Society for General Psychology & Interdisciplinary Inquiry (Division 1 of the American Psychological Association)

 By Deborah Johnson

-The Society for General Psychology promotes “general psychology and interdisciplinary inquiry” as a distinctive approach for correcting overly narrow perspectives and fragmentation in the field of psychology.
+The Society for General Psychology & Interdisciplinary Inquiry promotes “general psychology and interdisciplinary inquiry” as a distinctive approach for correcting overly narrow perspectives and fragmentation in the field of psychology.
 The Society encourages psychologists to employ multiple theoretical, methodological, cultural, and historical perspectives in order to construct a greater understanding of individual and social life and recognizes excellence among those who undertake this work.

-As one of the 19 charter divisions of the reorganized American Psychological Association (APA), the history of the Society for General Psychology is intertwined with the story of APA’s reorganization.
+As one of the 19 charter divisions of the reorganized American Psychological Association (APA), the history of the Society for General Psychology & Interdisciplinary Inquiry is intertwined with the story of APA’s reorganization.
 Established in 1892, APA membership was predominately academic until the 1920s, when growth in applied fields of psychology led to many non-academic psychologists seeking membership in the organization.
 Relations between the scientifically oriented academic psychologists and the applied psychologists were rarely easy, eventually resulting in the applied psychologists forming their own organization, the American Association of Applied Psychologists (AAAP) in 1937.
 During the same period, psychologists concerned about the social and economic issues raised by the Depression formed the Society for the Psychological Study of Social Issues (SPSSI) in 1936 to conduct and drawn upon psychological research to address these issues.
 Both organizations functioned independently, but were affiliated with APA.

 In 1945, these three organizations were brought together within the newly reorganized APA.
 Anew APA purpose statement was crafted, stating that: “The object of the American Psychological Association shall be to advance psychology as a science, as a profession and as a means of promoting human welfare” (Wertheimer & King, 1996).
 To accommodate the diverse interests of this enlarged membership, APA’s new bylaws structured the organization as a federation, with 19 divisions designed to serve as relatively independent homes for the organizations newly heterogenous membership.